leomil72/pRNG/README.txt

 The mechanism of the library is very simple.
-It uses an interrupt raised by the WatchDog Timer to read the lower byte of the register that keeps the current value of the counter of Timer 1 (in case the microcontrollers doesn't have Timer 1, Timer 0 will be used instead).
+It uses an interrupt raised by the WatchDog Timer to read the lower byte of the register that keeps the current value of the counter of Timer 1 (in case the microcontroller doesn't have Timer 1, Timer 0 will be used instead).
 Then, the less significant bit is taken and XORed with the less significant bit of a Galois 32-bits LFSR, Linear Feedback Shift Register, and at the end the result is stored into a bit of a